Pork roll: In popular culture

 Many people from New Jersey have strong feelings for the product.

-It rivals their feelings about pizza, but unlike pizza, pork roll is a food that is highly specific to the state.
+It rivals their feelings about pizza or bagels, but unlike those foods, pork roll is a food that is highly specific to the state.
 When food writer Peter Genovese wrote an article entitled the 10 Most Overrated Things about New Jersey and put pork roll on the list, saying merely that it was overrated, he received a large amount of negative feedback from readers.

 Festivals

-There are three festivals of pork rolls in Trenton.

-The first of several Pork Roll Festivals was held on May 24, 2014.
+There have been multiple festivals celebrating pork roll in Trenton.
+The first of six annual Pork Roll Festivals was held on May 24, 2014.
+A 7th was scheduled for 2020, but was delayed and ultimately cancelled due to the COVID pandemic.